-Data extraction software to report on uptake of vaccination for the 2016-17 programme will send anonymised data on uptake by age group and clinical risk group to Health Protection Scotland (HPS).
-No patient identifiable data will be extracted and the information will be sent automatically via e-links on a weekly basis.
+Data extraction software to report on uptake of vaccination for the 2017-18 programme will send anonymised data on uptake by age group and clinical risk group to Health Protection Scotland (HPS).
+No patient identifiable data will be extracted and the information will be sent automatically via e-links every four weeks (not weekly as hitherto).
 This will enable HPS to monitor the programme and provide useful information when evaluated in combination with flu prevalence figures.
 Further information or changes to this programme will be communicated from the CMO.